proplot-dev/proplot/docs/why.rst

   can be shown using `~proplot.demos.show_colors`.
 * ProPlot adds the entire `TeX Gyre <texgyre_>`_ font family to matplotlib.
 These are open-source fonts designed to resemble more popular, commonly-used fonts like Helvetica and Century.
-They are used for the new default serif, sans-serif, monospace, cursive, and "fantasy" fonts, and they are consistent across all workstations.
+They are used as the new default serif, sans-serif, monospace, cursive, and "fantasy" fonts, and they are available on all workstations.
   A :ref:`table of font names <ug_fonts_included>` can be shown using `~proplot.demos.show_fonts`.